-Lions Park Wetland Project Completed
+- Lions Park Wetland Project Completed

-Council Adopts Blue Dot Movement
+- Council Adopts Blue Dot Movement

-Forest Glen LID Pilot Project completed
+- Forest Glen Low Impact Development Pilot Project completed

-Yellow Fish Road Project
+- Yellow Fish Road Project

-As a part of the Yellow Fish Road™ program, Town staff are painted yellow
+- As a part of the Yellow Fish Road™ program, Town staff are painted yellow

 fish near storm drains in the downtown area to highlight catch basins that